George Odlum Stadium: Development and history

 The National Stadium was one of several projects negotiated by then Minister for Foreign Affairs and International Trade, George Odlum.
-Preparatory work on the site was undertaken over several months by the Government of St Lucia at a cost of Three Million Eastern Caribbean Dollars (EC$3 million), just over US$1 million.
+Preparatory work on the site was undertaken over several months by the Government of Saint Lucia at a cost of Three Million Eastern Caribbean Dollars (EC$3 million), just over US$1 million.
 In September 2000, the site was handed over to a Chinese construction company, the China National Overseas Engineering Corporation(COVEC).

 Over the course of the next two years, COVEC built the stadium superstructure on part of the site, with two spectator stands, a grass field, a rubberized track, lights and large parking areas.
 Coming in at a total cost of EC$55 million, the stadium was the most modern in the Caribbean at the time of its construction.
-One of the first events at the stadium, then simply known as the St Lucia National Stadium, was the multi-discipline Windward Islands Secondary School Games.
+One of the first events at the stadium, then simply known as the Saint Lucia National Stadium, was the multi-discipline Windward Islands Secondary School Games.

 Modern as it is in terms of layout, seating, fixtures and amenities, the stadium was not equipped with an IAAF-certified competition surface.
 By 2009, such a surface would prove necessary if the St Lucia Athletics Association were to prove successful in its bid to host the XXXVIII CARIFTA Games, a regional track and field championship featuring hundreds of athletes from over 20 territories.
 Prime Minister Honourable Stephenson King pledged Government's support.

-By this time, St Lucia had broken off diplomatic relations with mainland China, in favour of links with the People's Republic of China on Taiwan.
-Starting in late 2008, the St Lucia Government scrapped the old running surface, and along with Taiwan, began work rehabilitating the facility, which had suffered through substantial disuse and neglect.
+By this time, Saint Lucia had broken off diplomatic relations with mainland China, in favour of links with Taiwan.
+Starting in late 2008, the Saint Lucia Government scrapped the old running surface, and along with Taiwan, began work rehabilitating the facility, which had suffered through substantial disuse and neglect.
 The major addition was the installation of an IAAF-certified Mondo track.
 Total expenditure on the Stadium came to over EC$10 million.

 Of that amount, though, more than EC$5 million was spent on support systems and infrastructure.
-The Government of St Lucia never managed to fix the electronic scoreboard, but work was done to install a new photo finish apparatus, repair damaged seating, upgrade the lighting, drainage and plumbing, fix the roof and purchase new equipment.
+The Government of Saint Lucia never managed to fix the electronic scoreboard, but work was done to install a new photo finish apparatus, repair damaged seating, upgrade the lighting, drainage and plumbing, fix the roof and purchase new equipment.
 Purchased in collaboration with the Taiwanese, much of the equipment came from major American manufacturer UCS.